ripaelit/VotingMenu/README.md

 - Fat Model Principle
 - Test driven development (TDD)
 - Small App Principle

-  [Keep It Simple, Stupid]
-  When building software projects, each piece of unnecessary complexity makes it harder to add new features and maintain old ones.
-Attempt the simplest solution, but take care not to implement overly simplistic solutions that make bad assumptions.
-This concept is sometimes abbreviated as “KISS.”

   [When in Doubt, Keep Apps Small]
   Don’t worry too hard about getting app design perfect.
 It’s an art, not a science.
 Sometimes you have to rewrite them or break them up.
 That’s okay.
 Try and keep your apps small.
 Remember, it’s better to have many small apps than to have a few giant apps.